-Individual plant treatments such as cut surface applications may be used on any use site listed on this label at a maximum use rate of 9 quarts of Vastlan (9 lb ae of triclopyr) per acre.
+Individual plant treatments such as cut surface applications may be used on any use site listed on this label at a maximum use rate of 6 or 9 quarts of Vastlan (6 lb ae on forestry sites and 9 lb ae of triclopyr on other sites) per acre.
 These types of applications are made directly to ungrazed parts of plants and, therefore, are not restricted by the grazing maximum rate of 2 quarts of Vastlan (2 lb ae of triclopyr) per acre on a grazed site.